 - Doughty Hanson & Co.
-(United Kingdom), a private equity firm, in its US$1.4 billion sale of Vue Entertainment Ltd. (United Kingdom), an operator of movie theaters, to Alberta Investment Management Corporation (Canada) and OMERS Private Equity (Canada).
+(United Kingdom), a private equity firm, in its $1.4 billion sale of Vue Entertainment Ltd. (United Kingdom), an operator of movie theaters, to Alberta Investment Management Corporation (Canada) and OMERS Private Equity (Canada).

 - affiliates of Doughty Hanson & Co.
-Managers Limited (United Kingdom) in the US$1.1 billion sale, along with Euroland Investments B.V. (the Netherlands), of Norit N.V. (the Netherlands), a manufacturer of carbon-based products, to Cabot Corporation, a specialty chemicals company.
+Managers Limited (United Kingdom) in the $1.1 billion sale, along with Euroland Investments B.V. (the Netherlands), of Norit N.V. (the Netherlands), a manufacturer of carbon-based products, to Cabot Corporation, a specialty chemicals company.

 - Duke Energy Corporation and Progress Energy, Inc. in connection with the antitrust and regulatory aspects of their merger agreement, in which Duke Energy agreed to acquire Progress Energy for $13.7 billion. he combined company will be called Duke Energy and will be the largest utility in the United States.

 - Dynegy Inc. in connection with the $3.45 billion acquisition of coal and gas generation assets in New England and the Midwest from Energy Capital Partners.